blankworker1/BYOB/NODE.md

 **Emergency Contacts:**
 - Oracle Support: (if instance down)
 - Tailscale Support: (if VPN issues)
-- Your backup plan: (mobile hotspot, local testnet, etc.)
+- Your backup plan: (mobile hotspot, local testnet, etc

-5.  **Configure Tailscale:**
-    *   Open the Tailscale app in Umbrel.
-    *   It will provide an authentication URL.
-Click it to log in with your Tailscale account and authorize your new node.
-    *   Once connected, you can access your Umbrel dashboard securely using its private Tailscale IP address (e.g., `100.x.x.x`).

-6.  **Clean Up Firewall:** For maximum security, you can now delete the Ingress Rule for Port 80 in the Oracle Console Security List, as all access will go through Tailscale.
+---

-#### 5. Why This Setup Works Well
+## Why This Setup Works Well

 *   **Zero Cost:** You get a powerful, private development server for $0/month using the Oracle Free Tier.